kovidgoyal/kitty/docs/launch.rst

     def on_resize(boss: Boss, window: Window, data: Dict[str, Any]) -> None:
         # Here data will contain old_geometry and new_geometry
+        # Note that resize is also called the first time a window is created
+        # which can be detected as old_geometry will have all zero values, in
+        # particular, old_geometry.xnum and old_geometry.ynum will be zero.

     def on_focus_change(boss: Boss, window: Window, data: Dict[str, Any])-> None:
         # Here data will contain focused